teruyi/hello/description.md

 Git uses this file to determinate which files and directories to ignore, before making a commit.
 From time to time, there are files you don`t want Git to check in to GitHub, and here is the utility of this file.

-Each line in a gitignore file specifies a pattern.
-When deciding whether to ignore a path, Git normally checks gitignore patterns from multiple sources, with the following order of precedence, from highest to lowest (within one level of precedence, the last matching pattern decides the outcome).
-This means the following, if we have this patterns in our gitignore file:
+Each line in a `.gitignore` file specifies a pattern.
+When deciding whether to ignore a path, Git normally checks `.gitignore` patterns from multiple sources, with the following order of precedence, from highest to lowest (within one level of precedence, the last matching pattern decides the outcome).
+This means the following, if we have this patterns in our `.gitignore` file:

 ####Example

     !/foo/bar
     /foo/*

-It says, dont ignore /foo/bar and ignore everything that begins with /foo. /foo/bar won`t be ignored because its pattern is higher in the order of precedende.
+It says, don't ignore `/foo/bar` and ignore everything that begins with `/foo`. `/foo/bar` won`t be ignored because its pattern is higher in the order of precedence.

 ####Pattern Format